Justice official resigning amid uproar over Dems’ subpoenas

 Demers has been in charge of the department’s national security division since February 2018, being sworn in a few weeks after the subpoena was issued to Apple for the Democrats’ records, and his division has played a role in each of the leak investigations.

-President Joe Biden has nominated Matt Olsen, an executive at Uber who has experience in the Justice Department and served as director of the National Counterterrorism Center and as general counsel for the National Security Agency, to be the next assistant attorney general for national security.
-But Demers has remained in place while Olsen awaits a confirmation hearing in the Senate.
+He will be temporarily replaced by Mark Lesko, the acting U.S. attorney in the Eastern District of New York, the official said, until President Joe Biden’s official pick, Mark Olsen, is approved by the Senate.
+Olsen is an Uber executive with experience in the Justice Department.
+He has served as director of the National Counterterrorism Center and as general counsel for the National Security Agency.
+Demers had remained in place while Olsen awaits a confirmation hearing.
+Lesko will fill the role until Olsen is confirmed.

 The Justice Department’s inspector general has launched a probe into the matter after a request from Deputy Attorney General Lisa Monaco.
 Inspector General Michael Horowitz said he would examine whether the data subpoenaed by the Justice Department and turned over by Apple followed department policy and “whether any such uses, or the investigations, were based upon improper considerations.”